karinaborlaug/GitDemo/README.md

 # GitDemo
-This is a demo app for the GIt course.
+This is a demo app for the Git course.